GameFoundry/bsf/Documentation/Manuals/Native/scriptingAuto.md

 ~~~~~~~~~~~~~

 ## Exporting as properties  {#scriptingAuto_a_c}
 Parameter named "pr" allows you to specify that a method should be exported as a property.
 The supported values for the parameter are "getter" or "setter".
-When exposing a method as a property the name ("n") parameter is required and ii should be the name of the property.
+When exposing a method as a property the name ("n") parameter is required and should be the name of the property.

 ~~~~~~~~~~~~~{.cpp}
 // Decorate the class and the methods with BS_SCRIPT_EXPORT modifier